AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/nextjs-rsc-ts/README.md

 ### Server actions and Route Handlers

-The `AuthProvider` works with Server Actions and Route Handlers, but the cache won't work the same way as with react.
-Therefore, a single call to `AuthProvider.authenticate` is recommended.
+The `AuthProvider` works with Server Actions and Route Handlers.
+Route Handlers doesn't run in a React context, and doesn't have access to the React cache.
+Therefore, a single call to `AuthProvider.authenticate` is recommended in Route Handlers.

 ## Notable files